Shades of yellow: Yellow (NCS) (psychological primary yellow)

 The color defined as yellow in the NCS or Natural Color System is shown at right (NCS 0580-Y).
 The Natural Color System is a color system based on the four unique hues or psychological primary colors red, yellow, green, and blue.
 The NCS is based on the opponent process theory of vision.

 The “Natural Color System” is widely used in Scandinavia.

 Yellow (Munsell)

-The color defined as yellow in the Munsell color system (Munsell 5Y) is shown at apex of color wheel.
-The Munsell color system is a color space that specifies colors based on three color dimensions: hue, value (lightness), and chroma (color purity), spaced uniformly in three dimensions in the elongated oval at an angle shaped Munsell color solid according to the logarithmic scale which governs human perception.
-In order for all the colors to be spaced uniformly, it was found necessary to use a color wheel with five primary colors—red, yellow, green, blue, and purple.
+The Munsell color system is a color space that specifies colors based on three color dimensions: hue, value (lightness), and chroma (colorfulness), spaced uniformly (in terms of human perception) in three dimensions in the Munsell color solid.
+In order for all the colors to be spaced uniformly, it was found necessary to use a color wheel with five, non-arbitrary, equally spaced primary colors: red, yellow, green, blue, and purple.

-The Munsell colors displayed are only approximate as they have been adjusted to fit into the sRGB gamut.
+The color of the sample is the most chromatic (colorful) yellow in the sRGB gamut that falls in the hue of 5Y (primary yellow) in the Munsell color space.